 I truly believe The Platinum Card® from American Express is one of the best values for travel credit cards!
-While the $550 annual fee can be hard to swallow, the value extracted can become worth it very quickly.
+While the $550 annual fee (See Rates & Fees) can be hard to swallow, the value extracted can become worth it very quickly.

 Among the benefits is access to a wide variety of airport lounges, including the Centurion lounges, Priority Pass, Escape lounges, Delta SkyClub, AIRSPACE lounges, and others.
 A wide selection like this means you are nearly guaranteed to have a lounge to visit during your travels.

 Here are two reasons why the AMEX Platinum card is a must have for travelers who love airport lounges, and how to access all of them!

 American Express Platinum Airport Lounge Perks

 The AMEX Platinum Has A Large Lounge Selection

 Many credit cards that are airline specific only grant you access to that specific airline’s lounge.
 For example, the Delta Reserve for Business Credit Card only grants you access to Delta SkyClub lounges (and beginning in 2019, you must be flying Delta or one of their partners in order to access the lounge).
 The same goes for the Citi® / AAdvantage® Executive World Elite™ Mastercard® and the United MileagePlus Club Card.

 And with both American Airlines and United Airlines adding similar restrictions to their lounges, unless you are only flying one specific airline (or alliance), these cards aren’t as advantageous when it comes to enjoying more lounges during your travels.

 However with the AMEX Platinum, there is a much higher chance you will be sipping a glass of champagne in an airport lounge because you have so many different options!